 All college students enrolled in this unit are encouraged to be a member of a college band/ensemble or choir.
 If the student is a composition major, it is advised that they have their works performed and recorded by an appropriate ensemble/performer.

-This unit is the first of two units aimed at providing an intensive course of study in music performance or composition designed to build skills to allow a successful audition into the Bachelor of Music Degree or the Bachelor of Musical Arts Degree.
+This unit (FCP113) is the first of two University Connections Program music units for year 11/12 students aimed at providing an intensive course of study in performance or composition designed to build skills to allow a successful audition into the Bachelor of Music Degree.

 |Unit name||Foundation Practical Study|

 |College/School||College of Arts, Law and Education

 |Available as student elective?||No|